 The diagram below shows the progression of a complaint/appeal within our company structure.

 Informal Complaint/Appeal Procedure

-Most complaint/appeals begin in an informal way and are usually raised directly with an ERA staff member in direct contact with the complainant.
+Most complaints/appeals begin in an informal way and are usually raised directly with an ERA staff member in direct contact with the complainant.

-Step 2: Any staff member who receives an informal complaint/appeal is required to document it via an email to the complainant utilising the LMS email function.
+Any staff member who receives an informal complaint/appeal is required to document it via an email to the complainant utilising the Learning Management System email function.